Aspiring Soft Skills Trainer Seeking Advice on Proposing Training to Hotel GM

 Dear Sandhya,

-From my point of view, all the above are superficial skills.
-The real skills of manager are analytical skills, decision making skills, conflict handling skills, negotiating skills etc. But I am yet to come across with any hotel that has asked for training on these modules, whatever type of star hotel that may be.
+From my point of view, all the aforementioned skills are superficial.
+The real skills of a manager include analytical skills, decision-making skills, conflict handling skills, negotiating skills, etc. However, I have yet to come across any hotel that has asked for training in these areas, regardless of the star rating.

 Ok...